2dukes/PROJ_SSI_2122/tls/tls.md

         continue
 ```

-- Open browser and test all the domains above.
+- Open the browser and test all the domains above.

 # Task 3: A Simple HTTPS Proxy